-The Visceglia Art Gallery is the centerpiece of visual culture for faculty, staff and students at Caldwell College and the surrounding community.
+The Visceglia Art Gallery is the centerpiece of visual culture for faculty, staff and students at Caldwell University and the surrounding community.
 It is also the proving grounds for B.A. and B.F.A candidates in the Art Department.
 Three to four exhibitions per year presenting a wide variety of works in all media from both nationally and regionally recognized artists are offered.

 Exhibiting at the Gallery

 Artists interested in submitting artwork or proposals for review may send materials (no more than 5mb) by email to:

 120 Bloomfield Avenue,